With frosty mornings creeping in on us, we are starting to prepare ourselves with de-icer and an extra ten minutes in the morning routine.

 Keep a cloth that is designed to absorb moisture in your glove box.
 This is helpful when you get in your car and need to quickly resolve the issue from the inside.

 Euphoria Finance know how important it is to be on the road.
 You want to be able to get in your car and go in the morning.
-This is why our car finance service is super simple and tailored to your needs.
+This is why our fast car finance service is super simple and tailored to your needs.
 Borrow from £3,000 to £25,000, even with bad credit history.

 Secure one of our current vehicles and get it delivered this week.
 You have over 50,000 cars to choose from.